 In the infancy of the Space Age, when the United States began selecting the first astronauts in 1959, Dr. W. Randolph Lovelace II invited Cobb to undergo the physical fitness testing regimen that he had helped to develop to select the original US astronauts – the Mercury Seven.
 She became the first American woman to do so and proved every bit as successful in the tests as had John Glenn and the other Mercury astronauts, passing all three phases with flying colors.
 Thereafter, Cobb and Lovelace recruited 25 other qualified women pilots.
 Jacqueline Cochran, the famous American aviatrix and an old friend of Lovelace, joined their recruiting effort and volunteered to pay the testing expenses.
 Twelve of the chosen women passed the first series of tests; however, the American space program did not open the ranks of its astronaut corps to women until 1978.

-Cobb has been honored by the governments of France, Brazil, Colombia, Peru and Ecuador.
+Cobb was honored by the governments of France, Brazil, Colombia, Peru and Ecuador.
 President Nixon awarded her the Harmon Trophy as the top woman pilot in the world.
-For her many years of humanitarian work in the Amazon rainforest, delivering supplies to native tribes, she has received numerous honors and been nominated for the Nobel Peace Prize.
-She remains in excellent health and continues to fly on a regular basis.
+For her many years of humanitarian work in the Amazon rainforest, delivering supplies to native tribes, she received numerous honors and been nominated for the Nobel Peace Prize.
+She continued to fly on a regular basis into old age.